 Trans boundary sharing or trading of water resources is also possible (Australia is an example of a country that does transboundary water trading between States and territories)

 What Is A Water Footprint?

-Water footprints give people and organisations a reference of how much total water, or how much of a specific water type of water (blue, green, grey) a product uses
+It can be one reference tool for getting an idea of how much total water something uses, or how much of a specific water type of water (blue, green, grey) something uses.

 The watercalculator.org and waterfootprint.org resources in the list below have further definitions of what a water footprint is.

 A water footprint can be expressed in many ways – usually total volume of water used, but can also be expressed in terms of water used per weight of production, per dollar of production, per gram of protein produced, per calorie produced, and more